obsidiansystems/obelisk/README.md

 ### HLint

-To avoid running HLint run on reloaded modules, pass the `--no-hlint` flag to `ob run` or `ob watch`.
+To avoid having HLint run on reloaded modules, pass the `--no-hlint` flag to `ob run` or `ob watch`.
-Customizing hlints is done as in [standalone use](https://github.com/ndmitchell/hlint#customizing-the-hints).
+Customizing hints is done as in [standalone use](https://github.com/ndmitchell/hlint#customizing-the-hints).

 ### Adding packages